 Incidentally, Paramount Studios can be rented for private parties and group events of up to 3,000 people.
 The studio offers event planning, food & beverage facilities, service staff, even use of the New York Street set or their sound stages (based on availability).

 Getting there: Paramount Studio is bounded by Van Ness Avenue (on the east), Melrose (on the south), Gower Street (on the west), and the Hollywood Cemetery (on Santa Monica Boulevard) to the north.
-(Ironically, some of Paramount's biggest stars of the past are buried at Hollywood Memorial, including Rudolph Valentino) / From Hollywood & Vine, go south on Vine one mile to Santa Monica Boulevard, then go east on Santa Monica Boulevard (one quarter mile) to Gower Street, and turn right (south) on Gower.
+(Ironically, some of Paramount's biggest stars of the past are buried at Hollywood Forever, including Rudolph Valentino) / From Hollywood & Vine, go south on Vine one mile to Santa Monica Boulevard, then go east on Santa Monica Boulevard (one quarter mile) to Gower Street, and turn right (south) on Gower.
 The studio will be on your left (east) side.

 Looking for something in particular?
 Search the Seeing-Stars website!